heyvaleria/heyvaleria.github.io/about.md

 the Boston area.
 That's where I started coding, after attending a General Assembly bootcamp in 2015.
 During the pandemic I moved to Seattle, WA, and in 2021 I started working at thoughtbot.
-After a couple of years, I moved back to Pisa, Italy with my Bostonian cat, Brucey.
+After a couple of years in Seattle, I moved back to Pisa, Italy, with my Bostonian cat, Brucey.

 ## What I do outside of coding